mrnoisytiger/Unaudited-Blog/content/post/cuisine-and-demographics.md

 </div>
 <div class="canvas-div-xl"><canvas id="per-race-comparison"></canvas></div>

 Looking at our five races, we do indeed see upwards correlations for most of the sets, which agrees with our initial intuition—An area with more _____ cuisine would have more _____ people.
 However, the differing strengths in the correlation are also pretty clear.
-At a cursory glance, the `Asian` and `Hispanic` races exhibit strong upwards correlations between the percentage of restaurants and percentage of the population.
+At a cursory glance, the `White`, `Asian` and `Hispanic` races exhibit strong upwards correlations between the percentage of restaurants and percentage of the population.
 This trend is much weaker for the `Black` and `Pacific Islander` races, possibly due to their dimunitive number of [categories allocated](#restaurant-ethnicity).

 #### Regression Analysis